 President & CEO

-Mike Tomás, President & CEO of U.S. Stem Cell Inc, (fka BioHeart), is considered by many in the industry as one of the most experienced marketers and operating executives for IT/Communications and Biotech/Life Sciences private equity and venture groups portfolio companies.
+Mike Tomas, President & CEO of U.S. Stem Cell Inc, is considered by many in the industry as one of the most experienced marketers and operating executives for IT/Communications and Biotech/Life Sciences private equity and venture groups portfolio companies.
 The son of a serial entrepreneur, he spent nearly 20 years driving the evolution of telecommunications technology in the U.S. and Mexico in leadership roles ranging from sales, marketing, customer service, telemarketing, engineering, and operations.
-Upon retiring as Chief Marketing Officer of Avantel, MCI/Worldcom’s Global Ventures $1B investment with Banamex (at the time, the largest bank in Latin America), Mr Tomás joined other former-MCI executives (including MCI CEO Jerry Taylor) and helped raise venture capital to form an integrated customer communications software solution that was named on Red Herring magazine’s “Top Ten to Watch” list.
+Upon retiring as Chief Marketing Officer of Avantel, MCI/Worldcom’s Global Ventures $1B investment with Banamex (at the time, the largest bank in Latin America), Mr. Tomás joined other former-MCI executives (including MCI CEO Jerry Taylor) and helped form an integrated customer communications software solution that was named on Red Herring magazine’s “Top Ten to Watch” list.

-Upon the successful sale of that company in 2001, Mr Tomás helped launch The ASTRI Group, an early-stage private equity investment company providing capital, business development and strategic marketing support to emerging private companies.
-Mr Tomás sits on the boards of Rokk3r Labs (exponential technologies development and portfolio), Easy Solutions Total Fraud Protection (authentication, fraud prevention and anti-phishing countermeasures), U.S. Stem Cell (adult stem cell development and applications), The IDEA Center (Miami Dade College’s entrepreneurial institute), Career Source Florida (appointed by Florida Governor Rick Scott to his statewide workforce investment board) and is the current chairman of Florida International University’s Global Entrepreneurship Center.
-Mr Tomas is an inductee into the Miami-Dade College and WACE Halls of Fame for business, an FIU Torch Award winner–and winner of top communications, medical innovations, education and entrepreneurial awards.
-An avid athlete, Mr Tomas is also a Miami-Dade County Sports Commissioner.
+Upon the successful sale of that company in 2001, Mr. Tomas helped launch The ASTRI Group, an early-stage private equity investment company providing capital, business development and strategic marketing support to emerging private companies.
+Mr. Tomas sits on the board of U.S. Stem Cell Inc. (adult stem cell development and applications) and has sat on the boards of The IDEA Center (Miami Dade College’s entrepreneurial institute), Career Source Florida (appointed by Florida Governor Rick Scott to his statewide workforce investment board) and is the past chairman of Florida International University’s Global Entrepreneurship Center.
+Mr. Tomas is an inductee into the Miami-Dade College and WACE Halls of Fame for business, an FIU Torch Award winner–and winner of top communications, medical innovations, education and entrepreneurial awards.
+An avid athlete, Mr. Tomas was also a Miami-Dade County Sports Commissioner.

 Dr. Kristin Comella, USRM’s Chief Science Officer, has an extensive background in the study and implementation of stem cell therapy.
 As a student focusing on the mechanics and systems of the body in order to achieve optimal health, her more than 20+ years experience has given her notable training with experts in the stem cell arena.
-Her graduate studies and PhD course work at Ohio State University provided her the opportunity to work with Dr. Jeffery Chalmers to focus on the use of nano-particles magnets to isolate and separate cells.
-She then delved more deeply into biomedical engineering at the Cleveland Clinic and Osiris Therapeutics — a small start-up in Maryland — mentored company founded by the ‘father of Mesenchymal Stem Cells,’ Dr. Arnie Caplan.
+Her graduate studies and course work at Ohio State University provided her the opportunity to work with Dr. Jeffery Chalmers to focus on the use of nano-particles magnets to isolate and separate cells.
+She then delved more deeply into stem cell research at Osiris Therapeutics — a small start-up in Maryland — mentored company founded by the ‘father of Mesenchymal Stem Cells,’ Dr. Arnie Caplan.
 Her work at Osiris led in 2002 to one of the first IND approvals of stem cells in orthopedics from the FDA, and was the beginning of her zeroing in on stem cells and their application for healing.

 Following her work at Osiris, Dr. Comella was offered the opportunity to work with Dr. Darwin Prockop, the Grandfather of cellular therapy research on mesenchymal progenitors, at Tulane University.
-Her responsibilities included managing the FDA GMP facility (good manufacturing practices) at Tulane’s Center of Gene Therapy, where she designed, implemented and administered the application of stem cell therapy for spinal cord injuries.
+Her responsibilities included supervising the FDA GMP facility (good manufacturing practices) at Tulane’s Center of Gene Therapy, where she focused on the application of mesenchymal stem cell therapy for spinal cord injuries.

 Her dedication to the advancement of stem cell therapy and regenerative medicine led her to what is now U.S. Stem Cell in 2004.
 The combination of Dr. Comella’s background, as well as the timing of the world’s need for and emerging understanding of the benefit of stem cell therapy, make USRM an opportunity whose time has come.